Holden Special Vehicles

+Holden Special Vehicles (HSV) was the performance division for the Australian car brand Holden, based in Clayton, Victoria and established in 1987 as a joint venture between Holden and Tom Walkinshaw Racing.
+It was shut down in 2020, with General Motors Specialty Vehicles as its successor.

-Holden Special Vehicles (HSV) was the officially designated performance vehicle division for Holden.
-Established in 1987 and based in Clayton, Victoria, the privately owned company modified Holden models such as the standard wheelbase Commodore, long wheelbase Caprice and Statesman, and commercial Ute for domestic and export sale, all of which were imported from the main Holden Elizabeth Plant.
+It modified Holden models, including standard wheelbase Commodore, long wheelbase Caprice and Statesman, and commercial Ute for domestic and export sale, all of which were imported from the main Holden Elizabeth Plant.
 HSV had also modified other non-Holden cars within the General Motors lineup in low volumes.

-Vehicles produced by Holden Special Vehicles have generally been marketed under the HSV brand name.
-However, in the early years, some retailed under the Holden brand in Australia whereas most cars for export (other than in New Zealand and Singapore) retailed under different names (namely, Vauxhall and Chevrolet Special Vehicles).
+HSV exported models to New Zealand and Singapore without rebranding, in the United Kingdom models were rebadged as the Vauxhall VXR8 and the Middle East as the Chevrolet Special Vehicles CR8.

 History

-Holden and Tom Walkinshaw Racing – an operation owned by Scottish racing-car driver and entrepreneur Tom Walkinshaw – established Holden Special Vehicles (HSV) as a joint venture in 1987.
-HSV effectively replaced the Holden Dealer Team (HDT) special-vehicles operation run by Peter Brock, after Holden severed its ties with HDT in February 1987 following the Energy Polarizer and "HDT Director" controversies.
+In 1987 Holden and Tom Walkinshaw Racing established the joint venture Holden Special Vehicles (HSV).
+It replaced Holden Dealer Team (HDT), after Holden severed ties with it and Peter Brock due to the controversy surrounding the Energy Polarizer.

-Since 1987 HSV has built an array of modified vehicles, most of which have been based on Holden models powered by either Holden or GM sourced V8 engines.

 The first car developed by HSV was the Holden VL Commodore SS Group A SV of 1988, which was badged and sold by Holden for Group A touring car racing homologation purposes.
 It went on to win the 1990 Bathurst 1000 race.
-The first car developed, badged and sold as an HSV was the SV88.
+The first car badged as a HSV was the SV88.

+HSV initially used a facility in 1987 in Notting Hill, Victoria, starting vehicle production that July, and later moving to one in Clayton previously used by Nissan Motor Australia in December 1994.
+In 2018 Walkinshaw Automotive Group, including HSV moved to another facility, also in Clayton.

+HSV ceased production of the Holden Caprice–based Grange in 2016.
+Holden Commodore-based models ceased production in 2017.

-HSV began converting (re-manufacturing) the Chevrolet Camaro 2SS coupe and Chevrolet Silverado 2500HD pick-up truck from left-hand-drive to right-hand-drive to GM's factory standards in mid-2018.
+In mid-2018 HSV began converting (re-manufacturing) the Chevrolet Camaro 2SS coupe and Chevrolet Silverado 2500HD pickup truck from left-hand-drive to right-hand-drive to GM's factory standards.
 The vehicles were sold with a factory warranty via the existing HSV-Holden dealership network.
-To cope with the expansion, HSV moved into a new premises, also in Clayton, in early 2018.
 It boosted job numbers from 130 to 150 staff in order to cope with production ramping up.

-With GM discontinuing Holden in 2021, a newly formed GM subsidiary, General Motors Specialty Vehicles (GMSV), imports and distributes the Silverado in the Australasia region beginning in November 2020.
-GMSV handles the distribution of key Chevrolet vehicles.
-Walkinshaw Group, the parent company of HSV, continues to re-manufacture the Silverado 1500 on behalf of GMSV.
+On 18 August 2020 General Motors announced the closure of Holden Special Vehicles and its replacement by General Motors Specialty Vehicles (GMSV).
+GMSV imports and distributes the Silverado in the Australasia region beginning in November 2020.